 A Digital Asset has certain properties that are not general to the Logical Asset and are therefore distinct from Basic Metadata.
 Digital Asset Metadata describes these properties.
 These data are distinct from Basic Metadata.
 The set of Digital Asset Metadata does not attempt to include all possible data about the Asset, only a subset of those most useful.

 Metadata includes:

 Audio/video Encoding information

 Resolution, codec, frame rate, max bitrate

 Definitions

-DigitalAssetMetadata-type
+DigitalAssetMetadata-type and DigitalAssetSet-type